 Pro-tip: Set the slider (see below) to Manual to give your lighting an extra boost but don’t overdo it so that you look washed out.

 Using the wave reaction or thumbs up are great ways to react to the presenter and other delegates and now you can use emojis too.
 Click the Reactions button on the Zoom menu control bar to check them out.
 Heart, Laughing/Crying Face, Open Mouth and Tada (Party) are available.
-Expect more to be added in due course.
+You can also indicate to the presenter that you want them to speed up or slow down by using feedback icons.
+Expect more reactions and icons to be added in due course.

 Pro-tip: As a presenter encourage delegates to use the Reactions to interact with your talk or training.